A mixture transition distribution modeling for higher-order circular Markov processes: Introduction

-One of the major approaches for modeling circular time series is to apply the Markov models on it. \cite{wehrly1980bivariate} proposed joint distribution for the circular random variables. \cite{holzmann2006hidden} applied it for time series modeling using Hidden Markov models. \cite{abe2017circular} showed the circular autocorrelation structure of the circular Markov process proposed by \cite{wehrly1980bivariate}.
-Some other Markov-based circular time series is considered by \cite{kato2010markov} where he considered the M\"obius transformation of the circular random variables to produce the transition densities.
-His models are extended by \cite{jones2015class}, where they considered the circular joint distributions called `circulas' for analyzing correlated structures for circular random variables.
+A major approach for modeling circular time series is to apply the Markov models to it. \cite{wehrly1980bivariate} proposed joint distribution for the circular random variables. \cite{holzmann2006hidden} applied it to time-series modeling using hidden Markov models. \cite{abe2017circular} showed the circular autocorrelation structure of the circular Markov process proposed by \cite{wehrly1980bivariate}.
+Another Markov-based circular time series was considered by \cite{kato2010markov}; he considered the M\"obius transformation of the circular random variables to produce the transition densities.
+His models were extended by \cite{jones2015class}, who considered the circular joint distributions called `circulas' to analyze correlated structures for circular random variables.

-Whilst all these approaches are based on the first-order Markov modeling for circular time series, investigating higher-order Markov models on the circle is of primary importance.
-It is worthwhile to mention that, as far as the authors' knowledge, there exist no approaches for higher-order circular Markov models in the literature.
-The statistical modeling with real-valued time series, \cite{raftery1985model} considered the higher-order Markov modeling by using a mixture of transition densities (MTD), and his models are lately developed to the MTD modeling for a higher-order dependency of the observed time series, see for details, \cite{raftery1994estimation}, \cite{le1996modeling}, and \cite{berchtold2002mixture}.
-In this paper, we develop the higher-order Markov process on the circle using the transition density of \cite{wehrly1980bivariate}'s model together with the MTD approaches.
-The maximum likelihood estimation for the model parameters is introduced and some information criteria for model selections are discussed.
+While all these approaches are based on the first-order Markov modeling for circular time series, investigating higher-order Markov models on the circle is of primary importance.
+To the best of the authors' knowledge, no approaches exist in the literature for higher-order circular Markov models.
+For the statistical modeling with real-valued time series, \cite{raftery1985model} considered the higher-order Markov modeling using a mixture of transition densities (MTD), and his models have been lately developed to the MTD modeling for a higher-order dependency of the observed time series.
+See for details, \cite{raftery1994estimation}, \cite{le1996modeling}, and \cite{berchtold2002mixture}.
+In this study, we develop the higher-order Markov process on the circle using the transition density of \cite{wehrly1980bivariate}'s model together with the MTD approaches.
+We introduce the maximum likelihood estimation for the model parameters and discuss some information criteria for model selection.